plcpeople/nodepccc/README.md

 - T4:0,20 - array of timers - will return an array of objects representing 20 timers - READ ONLY
 - R6:0.LEN - control length - read/write
 - R6:0 - control structure - will return a JS object - READ ONLY
+- ST18:0,2 - Array of strings
+- NST34:0 - String that has been copied with the COP instruction to an integer data type in a Control/CompactLogix PLC

 Note that some values are not supported in an array - timer presets and accumulators are an example, but entire timers are fine for READ ONLY.

+Note that strings are supported, but in Control/CompactLogix you must first COP the string to an integer that is mapped to a PLC5/SLC file.
+You can read and write from this and COP it back to a string as needed.

 In the example above, an object is declared and the `translator` references that object.
 It could just as reference a file or database.
 In any case, it allows cleaner Javascript code to be written that refers to a name instead of an absolute address.